Deborah Kean: Biography

 The nearby Drumthwacket mansion in Princeton had been sold to the state of New Jersey in 1966, under the agreement that it eventually replace Morven as the governors' mansion.
 Shortly after Governor Kean took office, First Lady Debby Kean began overseeing the conversion of Drumthwacket into the New Jersey's new official residence.
 In 1982, the first lady established the Drumthwacket Foundation, a non-profit responsible for the upkeep of the mansion and its grounds.
 She solicited the funds needed to complete the repairs and renovations on the mansion.
-Drumthwacket was donated with the mansion's existing furniture, much of which was older or unsuited for the home's new ceremonial role.
+At the time, Drumthwacket was furnished with existing furniture that had been donated, much of which was older or unsuited for the home's new ceremonial role.
 Debby Kean replaced those furnishings with high quality, antique furniture and decor needed for the formal residence.

 Kean also focused on children's and parenting issues during her tenure.
 She realized that many New Jersey state employees were struggling to obtain child care while they were working.
 She sought to establish new daycare facilities for the children of state, public employees and actively lobbied lawmakers for the funding.
 Several new childcare centers were opened across the state.
 She remains the namesake for the state's largest daycare center, the Deborah B. Kean Childcare Center in Trenton, which still operates, as of 2020.
 Additionally, the first lady served as the honorary chairperson of Governor Kean's commission on developmental disabilities.
 Kean also sponsored New Jersey's performing and visual arts programs.